 A pawn queened, Druuna now must retrace her steps across The City in order to save it.
 Morbus Gravis II begins shortly thereafter, with Druuna having fallen into a shock-induced slumber upon hearing Lewis’ revelation.

-You can buy Paolo Eleuteri Serpieri’s Morbus Gravis- Delta here.
+You can purchase Paolo Eleuteri Serpieri’s Morbus Gravis- Delta here.

 Serpieri, Paolo Eleuteri.
 2002.
 Serpieri Sketchbook 2.
 New York: Heavy Metal.

 Serpieri, Paolo Eleuteri.
 1993.
 Morbus Gravis 1.
 New York: Heavy Metal.